WPMedia/news-theme-css/readme.md

 - Fusion will then inject these overrides and framework.
 Set the following in the feature pack's blocks.json:

+NOTE: sassVariableOverrides is deprecated in favor of using site-specific js values using styled-components

 `feature-pack/blocks.json`
 ```json
 {